pypa/pipx/README.md

 pipx enables you to test various combinations of Python versions and package versions in ephemeral environments:
 ```
-pipx <binary>  # latest version of binary is run with python3
+pipx BINARY  # latest version of binary is run with python3
-pipx --spec PACKAGE==2.0.0 binary  # specific version of package is run
+pipx --spec PACKAGE==2.0.0 BINARY  # specific version of package is run
-pipx --spec git+https://url.git binary  # latest version on master is run
+pipx --python 3.4 BINARY  # Installed and invoked with specific Python version
-pipx --spec git+https://url.git@branch binary
+pipx --python 3.7 --spec PACKAGE=1.7.3 BINARY
-pipx --spec git+https://url.git@hash binary
+pipx --spec git+https://url.git BINARY  # latest version on master is run
-pipx --python 3.4 <binary>
+pipx --spec git+https://url.git@branch BINARY
-pipx --python 3.7 --spec PACKAGE=1.7.3 <binary>
+pipx --spec git+https://url.git@hash BINARY
 ```

 pipx lets you run Python programs with **no commitment** and no impact to your system, all while using best practices.
-For example, you can see help for any program by running `pipx black --help`.
+For example, you can see help for any program by running `pipx BINARY --help`.
 When you use pipx to install a Python package, you get the best of both worlds: the package's binaries become avilable globally, but it runs in an isolated virtualenv -- and can be **cleanly** installed or updated.

 pipx combines the features of JavaScript's [npx](https://medium.com/@maybekatz/introducing-npx-an-npm-package-runner-55f7d4bd282b) -- which ships with npm -- and Python's [pipsi](https://github.com/mitsuhiko/pipsi).